How to spot the warning signs of an insecure leader (and how to work with one)

 Research consistently finds no difference in confidence based on whether people are actually competent on the dimension in question.
 According to the authors of one study: “Those with limited knowledge in a domain suffer a dual burden: Not only do they reach mistaken conclusions and make regrettable errors, but their incompetence robs them of the ability to realize it.”
 By the same token, the more expert we are in a domain, the more we realize there is more to learn.

-What drives educated, rational people what naturally interested in living a good life and bettering themselves and their loved ones to select people who seem unaware of their limitations and unjustifiably pleased with themselves, as if being your own greatest fan was indicative of talent or serves as a useful skill in leading others?
+What drives educated, rational people who are naturally interested in living a good life and bettering themselves and their loved ones to select people who seem unaware of their limitations and unjustifiably pleased with themselves, as if being your own greatest fan was indicative of talent or serves as a useful skill in leading others?
 The answer lies in human psychology and how it interacts with modern society.

 In general, people are not very good at assessing others’ competence.
 This is especially true for assessing leadership qualities such as competencies that build others’ strengths and enable organizations to accomplish challenging goals.
 These tend to be less visible than external factors like attractiveness, height, or tone of voice.
 Lacking easy access to signals of whether leaders are actually competent, we cling to what we see more readily, namely confidence.